osmanatam/100-days-of-code/post-log-2021.md

 ## How minimal to make a beta/mvp product?

 Armando brought it to my attention that this question is a fallacy.
 I assumed that mvp and beta were the same.
-278 days into coding wishtender and never considered that mvp and beta might be different ideas!
+278 days into coding wishtender and I never considered that mvp and beta might be different ideas!

 #### Armando: